0xFFrancesco/Node-Get-Financial-Stats/readme.md

 ##### Its too fast or too slow for *my* network:

 The software is dependent on you internet connection speed.
-Please adjust the relative values in your `config.js` file to match the time required by your network to perform the needed operations (inject jQuery and wait for the ajax chart data response).
+Please adjust the relative values in your `config.js` file to match the time required by your network to perform the needed operations (wait for the ajax chart data response).

 ### How does it work? 🤔